dgaydukov/cert-aws/sa/files/sa.md

 * end-to-end https - you can configure so users talk to CF with https and CF talk with origin server also with https, so you have end-to-end data-in-transit security
 * field level encryption - encrypt user's upload data at the edge location and transfer these encrypted data to your origin.
 Origin server can use private key to decrypt data.
 For it you must create keypair using `openssl`, then upload public key to cf using console/cli.
 And add private key to you origin server.
-Lambda Edge - lambda functions that allows you to override behavior of request/response to your cf edge locations.
+Lambda@Edge (supports only node.js/python) - lambda functions that allows you to override behavior of request/response to your cf edge locations.
 You can solve common tasks like only cognito authenticated user can view content or visitor prioritization on a website.
 You create single lambda in 1 region, and associate it with cf distribution.
 After this all global requests are handled by this lambda.
+These functions can't access resources inside vpc.
 There are 4 types of lambda edge:
 * viewer request - when CF receive request from user
 * origin request - before CF forward request to origin server
 * origin response - when CF receive response from origin server